Understanding the spinal vertebrae

 Beginning at the base of the skull and continuing down to the pelvic area, the vertebral column is divided into five regions:

 - Cervical — Seven bones in the neck area

 - Thoracic — 12 bones in the chest

 The vertebrae in each region differ in size and shape, depending on their function and location in the spinal column.
-For example, the cervical vertebrae (in the neck area) are relatively small and flexible.
-These vertebrae support the head and allow a large range of neck movement.
-On the other hand, the lumbar vertebrae in the lower back are quite large, because they have to bear the weight of the entire torso.
-Thoracic vertebrae are located in the middle of the vertebral column and increase in size as they progress down toward the lumbar (lower back) region.
+For example, the cervical vertebrae are relatively small.
+This allows these vertebrae to support the head and allow a large range of neck movement.
+The lumbar vertebrae are larger so they can bear the weight of the entire torso.
+Thoracic vertebrae are located in the middle of the vertebral column and increase in size as they progress toward the lumbar region.

 An individual vertebra consists of the vertebral body, transverse processes, pedicles, articular processes, laminae and the spinous process.
 The oval-shaped body is the main part of the vertebra providing an attachment point for spinal disc material.
 The pedicles are two bridges of bone that join the front and back portions of the vertebra.
 Laminae are two protective shields of bone that serve as a roof to cover the spinal cord and the vertebral foramina combine to form the spinal canal.
 Nerve roots branch off the spinal cord and extend through openings between vertebrae, known as the foramina.

 Vertebrae and their surrounding tissue are subject to a number of conditions that can cause symptoms like pain and stiffness in the neck and back, as well as numbness and tingling in the extremities, among other symptoms.
 While conservative treatment can offer meaningful relief for many patients, surgery can become an option for chronic pain when other methods have been exhausted.